← Back to Automation Failure Modes

 What People Think This Solves

 The standard belief in mid-market companies is that "The Creator" is the same as "The Owner."
-Because an automation is "low-code" (e.g., a Zapier workflow or a HubSpot sequence), teams assume it doesn't require the same governance as traditional software.
+Because an automation is low-code, teams assume it doesn't require the same governance as traditional software.
 Common expectations include:

-- Elastic Maintenance: "We'll just figure out who owns it if it ever breaks."
+- Elastic Maintenance: The belief that the organization can simply "figure out who owns it" if it ever breaks in the future.

 This is the Shadow Automation Fallacy.
 It ignores the fact that people leave companies, roles change, and API tokens expire.
 Ownership is not a biological trait of the creator; it is a structural designation by the organization.